Corporate Governance and Technology Firms: A necessity or Burden?

-Legislators generally designate corporate governance rules for public companies to ensure the protection of the shareholders and in some circumstances stakeholders.
-However, corporate governance may be substantial to the tech startups that in need of financing.
 Competitive management, good organization structure may affect the company’s future prospects when it comes to financing.
 Corporate governance’s role in a tech startup may be deemed as little, because generally, they have few shareholders and the board of directors generally consists of members that are also shareholders.
-Moreover, protection of minority shareholders would be a much less of an issue as well except for the shareholders that have dissenting opinions that may have an effect on resolutions during the general assembly or board of directors meetings (if the shareholders is a board member).
+Moreover, protection of minority shareholders would be a much less of an issue as well except for the shareholders that have dissenting opinions that may influence resolutions during the general assembly or board of directors’ meetings (if the shareholders is a board member).
 Considering such circumstances, management of the company comes into center of attention regarding corporate of governance in tech-startups.

 Equity Financing of Technology Startups and Corporate Governance